-In this section, we report the results obtained by the proposed Socially-Aware Network Design (SAND) and Network Administrator-Driven SAND (NAD-SAND) games in several network scenarios, comparing them both to the Shapley network design game [2] and to the social optimum.
-To this end, we consider both randomly generated network instances and real ISP topologies mapped by the Rocketfuel tool [25, 26].
-Random networks are obtained using a custom generator as well as a degree-based generator (BRITE [27, 28]) to create topologies with a power law distribution of node degrees.
+In this Section, we report the results obtained by the proposed Socially-Aware Network Design (SAND) and Network Administrator-Driven SAND (NAD-SAND) games in random network topologies as well as in real ISP topologies, comparing them both to the Shapley network design game [1] and to the social optimum.
+To this end, we consider both randomly generated network instances and real ISP topologies mapped by the Rocketfuel tool [16, 17].
+Random networks are obtained using a custom generator as well as a degree-based generator (BRITE [18, 19]) to create topologies with a power law distribution of node degrees.